 You might be thinking, “If I didn’t want the wood to be red, why would I want it to be green?”.

 Let’s talk a little color theory.
 Take a look at the color wheel below.

 Notice how green is opposite of red on the color wheel.
 This means that adding some green to a stain will help neutralize or hide the red in red oak.
 Plus anytime you mix a primary color with its opposite on the color wheel, you get brown.
 And that’s what we’re trying to achieve.

-So, for this alternative method for taking the red out of red oak, you can experiment and mix your own custom stain color by adding in some green.
+So, for this alternative method of taking the red out of red oak, you can experiment and mix your own custom stain color by adding in some green.
 Or you can find a stain that already has some green in it.

-We used it on the stair treads in our farmhouse, and we used it on several red oak items in our current house – like our beams, living room built-ins, and the floating shelves in our kitchen.
+We used this technique on our red oak stair treads in our farmhouse, and we used it on several red oak items in our current house – like our beams, living room built-ins, and the floating shelves in our kitchen.

 Trying to achieve a desired color for red oak can be a challenge, but I hope these tips are a help to you!
 Remember to be careful working with lye and don’t be afraid to experiment with different amounts of bleach and mixing your own stain colors.